 If it is viral then it is usually self limiting and goes away in a few days and anything that makes it feel better is fine.
 Any soothing liquids are fine or you can use some of the over the counter lozenges like cepacol or chloroseptic which will numb you throat for a few hours.
 All of those remedies are to make you feel better they cure nothing, so go get a Strep test at your doctor's office before trying to treat yourself.

 Strep is nothing to mess with, I often start getting a sore throat because my sinuses are draining.
 I take an antihistamine of some sort, a cold pill that will dry me up.
 Almost always that takes care of it immediately.
 Just don't mess with is if it doesn't go away!

 If you don't know that it's strep, I'd gargle with hot heavily salted water every couple of hours, tea is ok, the main benefit is the heat.
 Take a flashlight and check the back of your throat.
 If you see white spots on the back of your throat you may have strep, and as many others have said, you need prescription medicine, tell them you need generic if there's a cost factor...generics will be much cheaper, but you need to get it taken care of before it gets worse.
-With a regular bad sore throat, heat can bring the infection down.

 If you have strep throat you need an antibiotic.
 Strep can cause long term problems called glomerular nephritis if left untreated.
 It is kidney disease and can occur from an untreated Strep infection OR from an infection you didn't even know you had.
 My husband has it, very serious So please go to the doctor!